pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 // ]
 ````

-Great - but working with unstructured data means we could have second-level fields nested within the above.
-The following script will pull us a unique list include nested fields.
-It's too lengthy to enter into the shell one line at a time, so we'll save the Javascript to a .js file.
+That provided a list of top-level fields, but not nested fields that reside in a hierarchy.
+The following script will loop through second-level fields as well.
+It is quite lengthy to be entered line by line, so we'll use a <code>.js</code> file along with the <code>load()</code> command.

-Though we do not need to create the .js file using the method below, it is convenient to define a Python function which will take in some plain text, clean it if necessary, and output a .js file with the specified directory and filename.
+I said this article would be all about Mongo shell commands, but for my own sake, I will use the below Python function to generate the <code>.js</code> files and ensure the proper format.
+This is simply for the sake of convenience, it is purely optional.

 ```js